jinjiayun57/open-codebook/README.md

 - agreement outputs under `outputs/gles_mip/`; new study runs use study-name-prefixed filenames such as `gles_mip_v1_agreement_summary.csv` and `gles_mip_v2_agreement_summary.csv`
 - notebooks for data inspection, sampling, and follow-up analysis

-The raw GLES source files are present under `data/gles_mip/raw/`.
-The pilot sample used for the first study run is stored under `data/gles_mip/interim/`.
+Raw GLES source data and respondent-level interim data are not distributed with this repository.
+The `data/gles_mip/raw/` and `data/gles_mip/interim/` folders keep only placeholder files (`.gitkeep`) to preserve the expected structure; see `data/gles_mip/README.md` for provenance and how to obtain the source files directly from GESIS/GLES.

 ## Current limitations